Sphinx® – business rules for business experts

-Sphinx is a rules creation language that can be used by auditors, regulators, analysts and business report preparers.
+Sphinx is an XBRL rules creation language that can be used by auditors, regulators, analysts and business report preparers.
 It can help to protect and enhance the quality and compliance of your data.

 Rapid creation of business and accounting rules

 Sphinx business rules help you within your enterprise:

 - Develop quality rules that stop errors at their source

 - Define compliance rules that allow anomalies to be flagged instantly

 - Identify problems with information before it is relied upon

 Best of all, Sphinx is for the business expert, not IT experts and programmers!

 Regulators can use Sphinx to rapidly identify problems